Jump to a section

-You will be provided with a list of lenders that match your criteria along with their contact information.
+Also, this page will show a list of lenders that match your criteria along with their contact information.

-Along with the FHA loan, there is a government-backed mortgage program specifically for veterans that also allows for the purchase of condos.
+Along with the FHA loan, VA loans are another option, which is backed by the government.
+This mortgage program is for veterans that also allows for the purchase of condos.

-VA loans offer even greater benefits than FHA, such as 0% down and no mortgage insurance required, but you must be a vet.
+VA loans offer even more significant benefits than FHA, such as 0% down and no mortgage insurance required, but you must be a vet.
 Qualified borrowers can find eligible condos by visiting the web page (found here) and performing a search, or by simply asking a real estate agent.

 “The Veterans Affairs Loan (VA Loan) was created in 1944 by the U.S. government as a way to make it more practical for military personnel to purchase a home.
 Unsurprisingly, you are required to be a veteran to obtain this type of financing,” says Struve.

 He adds, “Perhaps the most significant benefit of a VA Loan is that it does not require a down payment.
 A 0% down payment, there has to be a catch, right?
-Well, sort of.
+Well, kind of a catch.
 Veterans who are utilizing this option for the first time are required to pay a ‘fee’ of 2.15% of the loan amount, and 3.3% for any real estate purchase after that.

-However, private mortgage insurance is not required because the VA grantees the loan.
+However, there’s no requirement to private mortgage insurance due to the VA grantees the loan.
 If individuals using this type of financing are unable to make payments, the VA will work with the lender to alleviate the situation.”

 You may, however, want to consider making a down payment on your VA loan– here are three reasons why.